 Dental problems are almost always progressive, and the longer you wait, the worse they get.
 If you’ve been told you need a filling, you might decide to put that off, but the decay actually continues and worsens.
 The small hole acts as a trap for food and bacteria, and creates a tiny environment where acid can concentrate.
 This means that a cavity can worsen much faster than it initially developed.
 If you put off dental work for a few months, your need for a filling may become a need for a crown.

-Wait too long, and the cavity will penetrate into the tooth pulp–the living part of the tooth–and then you’ll need root canal therapy.
-And damage to one tooth can lead to damage to others.
+Wait too long, and the cavity will penetrate into the tooth pulp–the living part of the tooth.
+Damage to one tooth can lead to damage to others.
 Postpone treatment long enough and you may need full mouth reconstruction.

 Because the condition of your teeth can worsen, waiting to get treatment can often be much more expensive in the long run.
 If you can’t fit treatment into your current budget, consider financing options.
 The cost you save will typically more than make up any financing charges.